 - How much you can save: The benefits of net metering vary wildly.
 The amount you save depends on the size of your solar array relative to your energy consumption.
 Oversized solar installations are more likely to produce excess energy than an array sized to more accurately meet your energy needs.

 It’s exciting to know you can save so much with New York state solar incentives!
-To prevent feeling overwhelmed, be sure to work with a solar installer that can apply for these New York state solar incentives on your behalf.
+To prevent feeling overwhelmed, be sure to work with a solar installer that can apply for these New York state solar incentives.